 its secluded atmosphere.

 You can come for the day, but you’ll want to stay for the weekend.
-Well-suited for campers, this peaceful locale has a range of camping sites including partial hook-up sites, tent sites, cabins, a youth group area and coin-operated showers.
+Well-suited for campers, this peaceful locale has a range of camping sites including partial hook-up sites, tent sites, ADA-accessible cabins, a youth group area and coin-operated showers.
 The park features picnic tables, horseshoe pits, soccer fields, an enclosed pavilion and restrooms.
 Fishing at the nearby lake is also popular activity.
 Dos Picos makes a great venue for weddings and special events.

 Dos Picos is home to many plants and animals.
 Supporting the abundant wildlife is a mixture of chaparral, open grassland and oak woodland.
 Coast live oak abounds, though Engelmann oaks are also a regular occurrence.